|

-is a non-profit corporation offering Strategy Courses for the LSAT, GMAT and GRE in the San Francisco Bay Area since 1985.
+Testing for the Public offers Testing Strategy Courses for the LSAT, GMAT and GRE in the San Francisco Bay Area since 1985.

 Learn to Think Like the Test Makers

-unique strategies emphasize thinking like the test makers in order to quickly recognize the Right Answer.
+Testing for the Public's unique strategies emphasize thinking like the test makers in order to quickly recognize the Right Answer.
 We have analyzed every form of the LSAT, GMAT, and GRE released since 1980.
 We read the scholarly literature and attend the professional conferences on standardized testing to learn what the test makers are planning for the future.
 Our decades-long research has uncovered consistent patterns that form the basis of our powerful strategies.

 You will learn how the test makers write, edit and standardize the test questions, so you can easily find the Right Answer.